Vendor Application & Guide

 For questions about this program, contact program lead Andy Verboom at communications@writers.ns.ca

-Vendor applications are open for Booktoberfest 2025
+Vendor applications are closed for Booktoberfest 2025

-To be held Saturday, October 11 (11am – 3pm)
+Which was held Saturday, October 11 (11am – 3pm)

 There is no cost or WFNS membership requirement to apply or participate as a Booktoberfest vendor.